Understanding Attractive Nuisance Claims

 In cases involving other property elements, such as items that are left to languish on a property (old motor vehicles, appliances, etc.), the burden is on the plaintiff to argue that the cost of removing or remedying the potential hazard was reasonable and that the defendant still refused or failed to do so.
 Signage in these cases often does not limit a property owner's liability either, since many small children are too young to read or comprehend hazard or "beware" signs.

-Don't hesitate to start exploring your options.
-Use our online form to request a free case evaluation today.
+Don't hesitate to start exploring your legal options if you or a loved one has suffered a wrongful injury.
+Use our online form to request a free case evaluation with one of our Tulsa premises liability attorneys today.